tghosgor/postgrespp/README.md

 ### # _Asynchronous_
 It provides asynchronous database operations using Boost.ASIO under the hood.

+### # _Safer & Easier_
+It uses the power of C++11 variadic templates in conjunction with PQsendQueryParam.
+It is both extremely easier and safer to use the parametered send query with variadic templates.

 ### # _Cleaner Code_
 It tries to take advantage of RAII where possible.
 It is more difficult to suffer from a memory leak and naturally leads to easier and cleaner code.